SovereignCloudStack/website/_i18n/en/_posts/blog/2024-01-12-testbed-with-opentofu.md

 The migration was very simple: from our point of view, OpenTofu can be described as a drop-in replacement for Terraform with a clear conscience.

-With today's integrated code version, we have made some detailed improvements to the installation of the i dependencies and the [documentation](https://docs.osism.tech/testbed/) of the testbed.
+With today's integrated code version, we have made some detailed improvements to the installation of the dependencies and the [documentation](https://docs.osism.tech/testbed/) of the testbed.
 It is now only necessary to install `make`, `wireguard` and `python-virtualenv` on the testbed user's computer.
 All other dependencies such as OpenTofu and Ansible are now installed or managed according to the status of the Git-BRanch.